yoshizzle/developers-1/_guides/python-guide.md

 #### Derived Objects

-Some objects belong to other objects - for instance, a Linode has Disks, so a Disk is a derived object.
+Some objects contain references to other objects.
+A Linode has Disks, for example, so a Disk is a derived object.
-If the endpoint for a resource includes another resource's ID, that resource is derived from the resource whose ID preceeds it.
-In these cases, we must provide the parent object's ID when creating a new instance of the derived object.
+If an endpoint for a resource references another resource's ID, the latter object's ID must be provided when creating a new instance of the former.

 {% highlight python %}
 >>> from linode import Disk
 >>> disk = Disk(client, 'disk_123', 'lnde_123')
 {% endhighlight %}

-A list of derived objects may also be accessed through their parent object as an attribute, named based on the extension to the parent object's URL (i.e. `/linodes/lnde_123/disks` means a Linode object will have a disks attribute):
+If a particular attribute of an object consists of a list of derived objects, these derived objects can be accessed via the parent object.
+To do this using the REST API, simply append the attribute name to the parent object's URL (e.g. `/linodes/lnde_123/disks`).
+To access this in the python client, the object attribute is provided as a Python attribute of the same name.

 {% highlight python %}
 >>> linode = Linode(client, 'lnde_123')